-Albany was granted a municipal charter by Governor Thomas Dongan on July 22, 1686.
-Almost identical in form to the charter awarded to New York City just three months earlier, the Albany charter was the result of the agency of and negotiations conducted with royal officials by Robert Livingston and Pieter Schuyler.
+The community called of Albany was granted a municipal charter by Governor Thomas Dongan on July 22, 1686.
+Almost identical in form to the charter awarded to New York City just three months earlier, the Albany charter was the result of the agency of and negotiations conducted with Dongan and his advisors by Albany representatives Robert Livingston and Pieter Schuyler.

 The so-called "Dongan Charter" gave the Albany fur traders a number of unique rights and responsibilities that were primarily responsible for the growth and development of an early American city in the center of a large and emerging agricultural region.